wentaoli-92/ERNN/README.md

 ```
 ./run DEBI test 1000 50 4
 ```
-- Execute the **Neighbor** algorithm on the BAY.tmp dataset with 1000 vertices as facility vertices and perform 50 rounds of experiments with a budget of 4.
+- Execute the **DEBISTAR** algorithm on the BAY.tmp dataset with 1000 vertices as facility vertices and perform 50 rounds of experiments with a budget of 4.
 ```
-./run Neighbor BAY 1000 50 4
+./run DEBISTAR BAY 1000 50 4
 ```

 ## Interpretation of results
+> Round : 1, targetID = 1695
+> Round : 2, targetID = 2339
+> ...
+> Round : 50, targetID = 3302
+> Average Gain = 8.66, Average Time = 0.1809